dwp/dataworks-aws-corporate-data-ingestion/README.md

 ```

 ## Cluster & PySpark application configuration
-As explained earlier, the cluster is configured by the files in the folder `cluster_config`.
-On the other hand,
+The cluster is configured by the files in the folder `cluster_config`.
-the PySpark application running on the cluster is entirely defined in the folder `steps`.
+The PySpark application running on the cluster is contained in the folder `steps`.
 There are two ways to configure the
 behaviour of the application.

 1. Using steps/configuration.json
    This file is copied to S3 and its values interpolated by `steps.tf`.
 It is then copied to the cluster by the bootstrap
    action `bootstrap_actions/download_scripts.sh`

 2. Using CLI parameter.
-The PySpark application `steps/corporate_data_ingestion.py`parses its CLI arguments and adds them to a `Configuration` object
+The PySpark application `steps/corporate_data_ingestion.py` parses its CLI arguments and adds them to a `Configuration` object

 In both cases, the values are stored in the `Configuration` object defined in `steps/data.py`.
 This object gets created in the main function (steps/corporate_data_ingestion.py) and is then passed to the subsequent calls including the Ingesters' `run()` methods.
 It allows a great centralisation of configuration.

-## Parallel execution
+## Execution
-The function `process_collection` parses the parameter `export_date`, instanciates an Ingester for the collection it received as
+The function `process_collection` parses the parameter `export_date`, instantiates an Ingester for the collection it received as
 parameter with a Configuration object that includes the `export_date` given as parameter.
 It then executes the `run()` method
-on the instanciated ingester thus starting the processing of the collection.
+on the instantiated ingester, starting the processing of the collection.
 (Note: when the `export_date` contains a range of
 dates, the `process_collection` function iterates through each date and applies the above for each one of them.)

 ## Ingesters